stellalc7/beat-connection/README.md

 ## Goals
 - Seamless interactivity: loading is still kinda choppy, can I get rid of that loader on the bottom left corner
 - Less is more: everything on the page has a purpose, and we note design hierarchy
-- My attention span is low, so I aim to make sites that don't reduce them further.
-Invite users to think; globe abstract for many reasons, but an accidental byproduct is a geography lesson.
+- My attention span is low, so I aim to make sites that don't reduce them further

 ## Technologies
 - NodeJS, ExpressJS, HTML, CSS